ChrisHandley/LeightonAcademy/_episodes/02-StylingTags.md

 The ```<body>``` tag wraps around the elements that will be rendered in our webpage.
 This is images, text, tables, lists, etc.

+The ```<footer>``` tag is used to place credits and copyright information within the webpage.
+There can be mulitple footers, places after different sections within the body.

 Some tags do not need closing as they do not have children elements.
 Images are an example of this.

 ~~~